-While regular trading happens during these hours, you can also trade after the markets shut through after-hours trading.
+While regular trading happens during these hours, you Stop-loss orders are orders that come riderscan also trade after the markets shut through after-hours trading.
 You can place an order for buying, selling, delivering or receiving securities or commodities any time between 3.45 PM and 8:57 AM the next trading day.
-These orders are registered as AMOs.
+These orders are registered as AMOs or “After Market Orders”.
 These orders are pushed into the market as soon as they open on the next trading day.

 After-hours trading is also ideal for overseas Indian nationals who want to make investments back home.
 For example, if you live in the United States of America, you needn’t stay up late into your night and wait for the markets to open in India.
 Place an AMO, and you’re good to go.